conda-incubator/conda-store/conda-store/README.md

-# Conda Store
+# conda-store

 [![Documentation Status](https://readthedocs.org/projects/conda-store/badge/?version=latest)](https://conda-store.readthedocs.io/en/latest/?badge=latest)

-A client library for interacting with a Conda-Store server.
+A client library for interacting with a conda-store server.
 See the [documentation](https://conda-store.readthedocs.io/en/latest/) for more information.
 The client library provides a CLI for interacting with conda-store.